pop-os/docs/src/manage-apps/manage-repos-manually.md

 cd /etc/apt/sources.list.d/
 ```

-Use the `rm` command with the source's filename to remove a Debian source.
+Use the `rm` command with the source's filename to remove an apt source.

 ```bash
 sudo rm [SourceFileName]